Keyboardsheep/SirenBot/README.md

-siren settc <channel|NONE> - Sets the text channel for music commands siren setvc <channel|NONE> - Sets the voice channel for playing music siren purge <number of messages> - Deletes messages in bulk (Max of 100)
+siren settc <channel|NONE> - Sets the text channel for music commands siren setvc <channel|NONE> - Sets the voice channel for playing music siren purge <number of messages> - Deletes messages in bulk (Max of 100) siren announce <message> - Puts whatever you say into an embed (More features will be added soon) siren setembedcolor <hex code|role> - You can change the color of Siren's embeds (Or you set them to be the color of Siren's role with the command "siren setembedcolor role".)
 ```

 ## Questions/Suggestions/Bug Reports